BARNABIT4/SandwichBot/README.md

   Sends a message using regional character emojis.

 - `s [name] | [add|del|ren]`
   A module to manage stickers like Telegram does.
-Upload a sticker with a given name, and then make kuro paste it when you trigger the command.
+Upload a sticker with a given name, and then make SandwichBot paste it when you trigger the command.

 - `stats`
   Displays an embed with statistics.

 - `status [online|idle|dnd|offline]`
-  The status you want to appear as whenever you're offline, since using Kuro will make discord think you're always online.
+  The status you want to appear as whenever you're offline, since using SandwichBot will make discord think you're always online.

 - `tag [name] | [add|del|ren]`
   Saves the given text into a tag for later usage.
-For example `tag add kuro https://github.com/kanadeko/Kuro` would print `https://github.com/kanadeko/Kuro` every time I do `tag kuro`
+For example `tag add SandwichBot https://github.com/pbanj/SandwichBot` would print `https://github.com/pbanj/SandwichBot` every time You do `tag SandwichBot`

 - `uptime`
   Displays how long the bot has been running.